 Norwich rue missed chances against Brighton as wait for first win goes on

-The Canaries remain bottom of the table but are unbeaten in two games.
+Norwich 0-0 Brighton: The Canaries remain bottom of the table but are unbeaten in two games

 Josh Sargent and Teemu Pukki were guilty of poor misses at Carrow Road, but Daniel Farke’s men did at least earn a second point of the campaign with another clean sheet to make it two games without defeat, having lost their first six matches back in the top flight.